-- Priority will next be given to children of members of staff3 who have been employed at this school4 for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 8.
-Priority will next be given to children attending the St Mary's School Nursery at the time of the application.5 - 9.
+- 8. Priority will next be given to children of members of staff1 who have been employed at this school2 for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 9.
 Priority will next be given to other children.